 One traveller’s hand is bleeding as it holds a tight rope.
 At the end of the rope, there are a bunch of things that the person cares about.
 But they are heavy and far away.
 It can’t be pulled back.
 The more time pass and the traveller holds the rope it hurts more.
 So finally the traveller decides to sacrifice those things

-If you compare this with your life then you will find there’s a couple of things you are holding on for a long time.
+If you compare this with your life then you will find there are a couple of things you are holding on to for a long time.
 It’s not going anywhere.
 And it’s distracting you.
 It’s time you let them go and move on.

-16. Be open-minded with elders point of view on your appearance
+16. Be open-minded with elders’ points of view on your appearance

 Most people will think of ourself based on our appearance and the way we dress.

-In many occasion, we don’t pick the right clothes for ourself.
+On many occasions, we don’t pick the right clothes for ourselves.
 Also, sometimes we get influenced by some celebrity or person that we like.

 But following what they are wearing or following a trend blindly is foolish.